Unified greedy approximability beyond submodular maximization: Introduction

-for all $i\in\oneto k:=\{1,\dots,k\}$.
-The greedy algorithm is inherently incremental and may be regarded as the most natural approach for incrementally building up infrastructure networks that support a changing solution set (in the sense of the definition $f'(X)$ above).
-It is not a stretch to assume that this algorithm is widely used in practical applications.
-However, greedy solutions can be arbitrarily far away from optimal (e.g., for the knapsack problem).
-We are interested in characterizing the objective functions where the greedy algorithm is provably good.
+for all $i\in\oneto k:=\{1,\dots,k\}$, i.e., it adds elements such that the increase in objective value is maximized in each step.
+The greedy algorithm is inherently incremental and may be regarded as the most natural approach for incrementally building up infrastructures that support changing active solutions (in the sense of the definition $f'(X)$ above).
+While this algorithm is widely used in practical applications, greedy solutions can be arbitrarily far away from optimal (e.g., for the knapsack problem).
+A natural question in this context is, for which objective functions $f$ the greedy algorithm gives a good solution.
+We are interested in characterizing these objective functions.

-Note that we consider the \emph{adaptive }greedy solution $\smash{\greedyset_{f,k}}$ as opposed to the \emph{non-adaptive} greedy solution $\smash{\nagreedyset_{f,k}:=\greedyset_{f,\min\{k,\bar{k}\}}}$, where $\lastk\in\oneto{|U|}$ is the smallest cardinality such that $f(\greedyset_{\lastk}\cup\{x\})=f(\greedyset_{\lastk})$ for all $\mbox{\ensuremath{x\in U\setminus\greedyset_{\lastk}}}$.
+Note that we consider the \textit{adaptive }greedy solution $\smash{\greedyset_{f,k}}$ as opposed to the \textit{non-adaptive} greedy solution $\smash{\nagreedyset_{f,k}:=\greedyset_{f,\min\{k,\bar{k}\}}}$, where $\lastk\in\oneto{|U|}$ is the smallest cardinality such that $\mbox{\ensuremath{f(\greedyset_{\lastk}\cup\{x\})=f(\greedyset_{\lastk})}}$ for all $\mbox{\ensuremath{x\in U\setminus\greedyset_{\lastk}}}$.
 In other words, the non-adaptive greedy algorithm terminates as soon as it cannot improve the solution further.
 This non-adaptive variant of the greedy algorithm has often been considered in the early literature~(e.g., \cite{Jenkyns1976,Korte1978,Nemhauser1978,Nemhauser1978II}).
 Note, that for submodular functions, i.e., functions with $\mbox{\ensuremath{f(X\cup Y)+f(X\cap Y)\leq f(X)+f(Y)}}$ for all $X,Y\subseteq U$, there is no difference between these two variants, and for our purposes both variants are interchangeable in the following sense.